 Finally, you’ll want to look into some personal training courses to become certified and solidify your confidence.
 After all, knowledge is power, and there’s nothing more empowering than having the required education.

 Getting certified means more than just having a piece of paper to show off.
 It’s about knowing what you’re talking about when clients ask you complex questions, understanding exercise programming, and developing tailored training programs with complete confidence.

 Plus, an accredited personal training course will also get you up to speed with human anatomy, safe practices, exercise science, and motivation techniques.
 With all this real-world knowledge under your belt, you will have far more confidence when working with clients to address their goals and challenges.

-To feel empowered and get started as a personal trainer, you’ll need at least a SIS40215 Certificate IV in Fitness.
-If you’re still after more knowledge and confidence, you could also consider studying a SIS50115 Diploma of Sport and Recreation Management or our Complete Personal Trainer Program.
+To feel empowered and get started as a personal trainer, you’ll need at least a SIS40221 Certificate IV in Fitness.
+If you’re still after more knowledge and confidence, you could also consider studying a Diploma of Sport and Recreation Management or our Complete Personal Training Course.

 Proud member of

 © Australian Institute of Personal Trainers | RTO Number 32363